magenta-aps/os2mint-omada/README.md

 it_systems:
   omada_ad_guid: "Omada"
 ```
 The default `docker-compose.yml` does so automatically.
+Additionally, the v1 API must be enabled in OS2mo by setting the environment variable `V1_API_ENABLE=true`, the "lora" realm must be enabled in Keycloak, and the DIPEX client for the LoRa realm must be enabled as well.

 ## Usage